-The Queen's corgis are almost as famous as the monarch herself.
+The Queen's corgis proved to be almost as famous as the monarch herself.

-Queen Elizabeth II (opens in new tab) is an avid animal lover is one of them, with Her Majesty having loved nothing more than spending time with her pet dogs.
-The 95-year-old monarch welcomed a new furry family member (opens in new tab) just this year.
-And it's hoped that the new addition joining the other pups - including one gifted for the Queen's second birthday (opens in new tab) last year.
+Queen Elizabeth II will be remembered for many things - and being an avid animal lover is one of them, with Her Majesty having loved nothing more than spending time with her pet dogs.
+The late monarch welcomed a new furry family member in 2022, with the new addition joining the other pups - including one gifted for the Queen's second birthday last year.

-Her Majesty has bred over 30 canines during her seven-decade reign, experiencing a fair few sad goodbyes of her own to a number of pets - including the death of her beloved Corgi pup (opens in new tab) in May 2021.
+Her Majesty bred over 30 canines during her seven-decade reign, experiencing a fair few sad goodbyes of her own to a number of pets - including the death of her beloved Corgi pup in May 2021.
 We delve deeper into the Queen's long-held love for her treasured canine companions and who will look after them now she's passed.

 How many dogs did the Queen have?

-The Queen currently has four dogs - two corgis, one dorgi and a new cocker spaniel.
+Queen Elizabeth II leaves behind four dogs - two corgis, one dorgi and a cocker spaniel.
 The two corgis are named Sandy and Muick, whilst her remaining dorgi Candy is the eldest canine, who is believed to have been around for at least 10 years.

-The Queen herself is credited with creating the dorgi - a dachshund-corgi mix.
-With this hybrid coming about when one of Elizabeth's corgis mated with her sister Princess Margaret's dachsund Pipkin.
+The Queen herself was credited with creating the dorgi - a dachshund-corgi mix.
+This hybrid coming about when one of Elizabeth's corgis mated with her sister Princess Margaret's dachsund Pipkin.

 Candy was one of four who posed with the Queen for a series of special portraits marking her 90th birthday in 2016 - along with Willow, Holly and beloved dog Vulcan who have all sadly passed away since.

 Did Queen Elizabeth get new dogs?

-Though Lissy is the newest addition, the Queen was also gifted three dogs in 2021.
-Though sadly one of the pups from last year - five-month-old Fergus - died in May leaving the Queen "devastated".
+Though Lissy was the last of the Queen's new additions, she was also gifted three dogs in 2021.
+Though sadly one of the pups from last year - five-month-old Fergus - died in May which left the Queen "devastated".